An Introduction to NTFS (New Technology File System)

 2) The first 4 bytes of every MFT record entry should always be the ASCII characters: "FILE".

-4) For every file (or directory) entry in the MFT, its Unicode name technically begins 2 bytes preceding (i.e., ahead of or earlier) than its characters: For example, in the display above, where the $MFT name begins at offset 0xF2, the byte at offset 0xF0 (04 in this case) indicates the length of the name; and since it uses only a single byte for its length, that means no Windows NTFS file name can be longer than 255 characters (0xFF = 255).
-The second byte (03 here) indicates the type of name.
+4) For every file (or directory) entry in the MFT, its Microsoft Unicode name technically begins 2 bytes preceding or ahead of its printable characters: For example, in the display above, where the $MFT name begins at offset 0xF2, the byte at offset 0xF0 (a 04 in this case) indicates the length of the name; and since it uses only a single byte for its length, that means no Windows NTFS file name can be longer than 255 characters (0xFF = 255).
+The second byte (a "03") indicates the type of name.
 It should also be noted that the location of a file name within each MFT record is not always the same!
-For example, both the $AttrDef and the Root Directory file names in our sample MFT records (see below), begin at offset 0xD8 in MFT record numbers 4 and 5 (see Table 2 below for the file names of the first 16 MFT records): "08 03 24 00 41 00 74 00 74 00 72 00 44 00 65 00 66 00 ..$.A.t.t.r.D.e.f." and "01 03 2E 00 ...." (the actual name within the MFT for the Root Directory being a single 'dot' or period; hex: 0x2E).
+For example, both the $AttrDef and the Root Directory file names in our sample MFT records (see below), begin at offset 0xD8 in MFT record numbers 4 and 5 (see Table 2 below for the file names of the first 16 MFT records): "08 03 24 00 41 00 74 00 74 00 72 00 44 00 65 00 66 00 ..$.A.t.t.r.D.e.f." and "01 03 2E 00 ...." (the actual name within the MFT for the Root Directory being a single 'dot' or period; hex: 0x2E with no $-sign in front of it, though other works sometimes list it that way).
 Nor will it always be the same location in different volumes for the same record: For example, in the $MFT file on a different drive, we found its Root folder name ('.'; 0x2E) at offset 0x138.
 In fact, when the contents of an MFT record changes (which happen every time a file is modified or simply read), any number of its attributes may have their locations shifted within that record.

 As others have noted, apart from the version numbers listed in the table below, if we consider all the Windows service packs and updates which have affected the NTFS.SYS file over the course of its history, then "numerous versions of NTFS exist."
 [In the future, we'll be listing many of the different versions of NTFS.SYS and various details about each file.]